Snake9889/pybpmonfail/README.md

 # pybpmonfail
-# BINP programm for control of BPM's state and work.
+# Programm for control of BPM's state and work.